-The only reason this is so often the case is because many companies approach content with their intent being to simply to publish something — anything — without a strategy in place for why they are creating that content to begin with.
+Today, too many companies approach content marketing with the intent being to simply to publish something — literally anything — without a strategy in place for why they are creating that content to begin with.

-This is why we end up with so much awful content on the web.
-It’s from a lack of direction and vision.
+This is why we end up with so much impractical, lackluster content on the web–it’s from a lack of direction and vision that rarely produces any value.

 If you’ve wondered what the value of your content might be or how it fits into the bigger picture, then this post is for you.

-In this guide, I’ll outline a three-step process to analyze your customer base, understand their journey, and then create a content marketing framework that incorporates both pieces.
+In this guide, I’ll define what a content marketing strategy is, help you decide if a content marketing strategy is right for your business, and outline a three-step process to analyze your customer base, understand their journey, and then create a content marketing framework that incorporates both pieces.
 From this, you’ll be able to create a laser-focused content marketing strategy, with each piece of content playing a key role in both your business and the life of your customer.

 Step One: Creating User Personas